-Nature Publishing Group has released its publication data via the new Nature Linked Data Platform available here.
+Nature Publishing Group Releases Linked Data Platform

 The platform includes more than 20 million Resource Description Framework (RDF) statements, including primary metadata for more than 450,000 articles published by NPG since 1869.
 In this first release, the datasets include basic citation information (title, author, publication date, etc) as well as NPG specific ontologies.
 These datasets are being released under an open metadata license, Creative Commons Zero (CC0), which permits maximal use/re-use of this data.